mlfoundations/open_clip/README.md

     --workers=8
 ```

-Note: `imagenet-val` is the path to the *val* set of ImageNet for zeroshot evaluation, not the train set!
+Note: `imagenet-val` is the path to the *validation* set of ImageNet for zero-shot evaluation, not the training set!
-You can remove this argument if you do not want to perform zeroshot on imagenet throughout training.
-Note that the `val` folder should contain subfolders, if it doesn't please use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).
+You can remove this argument if you do not want to perform zero-shot evaluation on ImageNet throughout training.
+Note that the `val` folder should contain subfolders.
+If it doest not, please use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).

 This command should produce the following training curve: